albrightlabs/field-masking-plugin/ReadMe.md

 * From the plugin root, run `git pull`

 ## 🚨 Are there any requirements for this plugin?
 None other than adding the desired mask class to the `cssClass` config for a specific October CMS form field.
+For example, adding `cssClass: mask-phone_us` will mask the form field as a US phone number.

 ## ✨ Future plans
 * None at this time but please send suggestions to support@albrightlabs.com.